Venthe/gitea-helm-chart/README.md

 ## Upgrading

 This section lists major and breaking changes of each Helm Chart version.
-Please read them carefully to upgrade successfully.
+Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
+If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

 <details>

 <summary>To 9.0.0</summary>

-This chart release comes with many breaking changes while aiming for a HA-ready setup:
+This chart release comes with many breaking changes while aiming for a HA-ready setup.
+Please go through all of them carefully to perform a successful upgrade.

 - Switch from `Statefulset` to `Deployment`
 - Switch from `Memcached` to `redis-cluster` as the default session and queue provider